If you’re in Japan, keep this mantra in mind: never do drugs in this country. Ever.

 This article has been updated since its original publication.

-As previously reported, actor and musician Pierre Taki was arrested earlier this week on suspected cocaine use.
+As previously reported, actor and musician Pierre Taki was arrested for suspected cocaine use.
 What happened next seemed inevitable.
-Sega pulled Judgment, a PS4 game in which Taki voices a character.
-Walt Disney Japan said it was considering replacing him as the official Japanese language voice of Olaf in Frozen 2.
+Sega pulled Judgment, a PS4 game in which Taki voices a character, and replaced Taki’s VO work with another actor.
+At the time, Walt Disney Japan said it was considering replacing him as the official Japanese language voice of Olaf in Frozen 2.

 Pierre Taki has not been convicted of any crime, but Japan is a country with a conviction rate of over 99 per cent.